by Sue A. Larson

 In doing so, we play a role in ensuring that all who lay their hands to any useful task may receive just rewards for their work.
 We rejoice in the knowledge that all labor is valued in the eyes of God.

 The Rev. Sue Larson is an ELCA pastor and a former ELCA public policy director.
 She lives in Sun Prairie, Wisconsin, with her husband, Terry, who is also an ELCA pastor.
-The full article is in the September issue of Gather magazine.
+The full article was in the September 2015 issue of Gather magazine.

 Photo by Tom Waterhouse, Creative Commons.